badsyntax/richardwillis.info/blog/setting-update-nextjs-typescript.md

 draft: false
 ---

-# Creating a skeleton next.js app with TypeScript & Prettier

 This post outlines the steps I take to set up a new NextJS project, and covers the following features:

 - TypeScript support